Markieta/openshift-workshop/README.md

 Lucky for us, the Wekan repository contains an ["OpenShift template for Wekan backed by MongoDB"](https://github.com/Markieta/wekan/tree/pipeline-workshop/openshift).

-Create a template in our `pipeline-workshop` namespace using the YAML file:
+Create a template in our `pipeline-workshop-dev` namespace using the YAML file:

 ```bash
 $ oc create -f https://raw.githubusercontent.com/Markieta/wekan/pipeline-workshop/openshift/wekan.yml